This article describes the steps to install and use Nexus Repository Manager on Ubuntu Linux.

 Nexus provides a centralized location to store and manage your application binaries and build artifacts that can be scaled efficiently across multiple servers.

-You will find Nexus helpful if you are looking for a package repository to support ecosystems such as Java/Maven, npm, NuGet, PyPI, RubyGems, and many others.
+You will find Nexus helpful if you seek a package repository to support ecosystems such as Java/Maven, npm, NuGet, PyPI, RubyGems, etc.

-Below are steps that show you how to install and use Nexus repository management on Ubuntu Linux.
+Below are steps showing how to install and use Nexus repository management on Ubuntu Linux.

 How to install and use Nexus repository manager on Ubuntu Linux